chrislit/Asenath/README.md

 Asenath
 =======

-an old ISAPI Extension front end to The SWORD Project
+an ISAPI Extension interface to The SWORD Project